How to Buy the Best Infinite Banking Policy

 How Does Your Advisor Support You?

-When choosing an advisor, if you’re wanting to do Infinite Banking, the best thing you can do is find someone who has gone through the Nelson Nash training using the Practitioner Finder.
+When choosing an advisor, if you want to do infinite banking, the best thing you can do is find someone who has gone through the Nelson Nash training using the Practitioner Finder.
 These are going to be advisors who are well-versed in IBC and have the desire to keep growing in their practice and their offerings.

 How to Buy the Best Infinite Banking Policy